tulios/mappersmith/README.md

       // header "X-Special-Header" has been configured for this resource
       create: { method: 'post', path: '/blogs', headers: { 'X-Special-Header': 'value' } },

-      // There is no restrictions for dynamic segments and HTTP methods
+      // There are no restrictions for dynamic segments and HTTP methods
       addComment: { method: 'put', path: '/blogs/{id}/comment' }
     }
   }